Buy and Hold Definition

 Local Real Estate Market Conditions

-About 75% of renters live in working-class and middle-class neighborhoods, which is something to keep in mind when selecting buy-and-hold properties.
+More renters prefer to live in working-class and middle-class neighborhoods[6], which is something to keep in mind when selecting buy-and-hold properties.
 Most investors consider wage and employment growth, proximity to good schools, jobs, public transportation, and crime rate in selecting investment properties.
 Luxury neighborhoods may seem desirable for the higher rents, but high ownership costs often offset gains.

 Financing Options

-Low-cost options such as FHA and VA loans aren’t typically available to investors unless they plan to live in one unit of multifamily property for at least a year to establish occupancy.
+Low-cost options such as FHA loans and VA loans aren’t typically available to investors unless they plan to live in one unit of multifamily property for at least a year to establish occupancy.
 That means investors must either pay cash, obtain a conventional loan, or find a property with seller financing.
-All of these options are suitable for buy-and-hold real estate, but which type you choose plays a significant role in cash flow and ROI.
+All these options are suitable for buy-and-hold real estate, but which type you choose plays a significant role in cash flow and return on investment (ROI).

 For investors with a longer time horizon, buy-and-hold can be an excellent strategy.
 A good rental property generates passive income, reduces taxable income, builds wealth through appreciation and principal paydown, and allows the investor to leverage capital to achieve higher gains.